How to Frame a Puzzle

 It’s really easy to apply – just pour the puzzle glue on the front of the completed puzzle, then use a putty knife or a flat piece of cardboard to spread it around.
 Anything with a firm, straight edge, like a credit card, will work.
 Don’t use a paintbrush, as it can leave brush strokes.
 Foam brushes are fine, though!

 Make sure the glue gets into all of the cracks between the puzzle pieces.
 Be careful not to add too much glue – if you overdo it, the paper on the puzzle can peel up.
 Use a paper towel to wipe off excess glue on the surface of the puzzle.
+The puzzle glue should take about 20 minutes to dry, and it will dry clear!
+So, don’t stress about any white spots.

 After the front of your puzzle dries, you have a few options for adding some extra durability.